 Not only does dieting take the pleasure and enjoyment out of the food experience because it’s so rigid, but it creates an obsession around food.

 Foods are deemed “good” or “bad.”
-There are foods you can eat and unsafe foods.
-It becomes easy to obsess about the what and the when.
+There are foods you can eat and those you can’t – which often lead to feeling guilty after eating.

 This hyperfocus around food happens because you’re not getting enough fuel, so your body fixates on what it wants and needs.

 If you’ve been on a diet or are trying to restrict food (or follow “keto” or “low carb”), have you found yourself on Pinterest just staring at images of food?
 Or drooling over food photography in food magazines?

-This is one reason low carb diets don’t work and I never promote low carb diets or low carb diets for runners.
+This is one reason low carb diets don’t work and I never promote a low carb diet.

 Your body and brain know you need more fuel and this is the one way they know how to manifest that.

 Dieting also increases another hormone called cortisol, our stress hormone.

 Cortisol is actually linked to:

 A study published in the journal Obesity (a problem in and of itself), talks about the increase in appetite that happens when food is restricted and discusses why long term maintenance of a smaller body size and weight is so difficult.

 Again, it’s not you.
 It’s the diet.
 Restrictive diets don’ twork.